CrossRealms/Splunk-3CX-App/README.md

 * Removed following inputs from the db_inputs.conf.template file.
   * calls_view, call_report, cl_party_info, queuecalls_view, agent_login_export
 * Added below new inputs in the db_inputs.conf.template file.
-  * 3cx_calls, 3cx_queuecalls, 3cx_agent_login
+  * 3cx_calls, 3cx_agent_login, 3cx_queuecalls
 * Database SQL queries updated with the new inputs.
   * Issue resolved: Updated SQL queries to resolve calls missing issue and agents login missing issue.
   * Updated queries for data collection to enhanced for queries performance.

+* Added proper field extraction in props.conf for search queries simplification.

-* All dashboards updated based on the new data.
+* All Dashboards:
   * Issues Fixed: Calls count mismatch issue.
 Missing agent login data issue.
-  * Through-out the app dedup with host along-side the call_id, so now that will not strip calls having same call_id from 2 different 3cx systems.
+  * Through-out the app dedup with host along-side the call_id, so now that will not strip calls having same call_id from 2 different 3cx systems (to show accurate data).
-* All Dashboards:
+  * All dashboard now uses the new data sourcetypes collected with the new DB Connect inputs added.
   * Filters re-ordered properly.
-  * Removed secondary time-range picker from all the dashboard to make dashboards consistent.
   * Used time-range picker to populate all input dropdown results.
-  * Improve searches for input filters to populate it faster.
+Improves performance and shows more accurate data.
   * Added base-search queries to load dashboard faster and to significantly reduce load-time when changing input filter in the dashboards.
+  * Improved search queries performance.

+* Agent Logins
+  * Removed unused dashboard: "Agent Queue Logins" (3cx_queue_logins.xml).
+Please use "Agent Logins" dashboard instead.
+  * Added appropriated filters on the dashboard.
+  * Removed reports with incorrect information.
+  * Added new reports.

 * Call Logs Dashboard:
+  * Added filter for answered call vs unanswered call.
   * Added a lot more important fields to look at for more insights.
-* Removed unused dashboard: 3cx_queue_logins.xml.
-Please use "Agent Logins" dashboard instead.
+  * Improved drilldown search on the table.

 * Removed all reports.
-Use dashboards and dashboard queries instead.
+Use dashboards instead.
   * Log for all Calls, Agent Login Timeline, Data Not Being Received: Call Report, Data Not Being Received: Agent Logins, Data Not Being Received: Calls View, Data Not Being Received: Queue Calls View, Data Not Being Received: Cl Party Info, Top 10 Agents with Most Time Logged In, Calls Volume per Queue, Calls Summary for each Agent, Agent Logins Summary, Calls Summary for each Queue, Agent Logins Call Summary

 * Removed unused lookups: nodata_agentlogins.csv, nodata_callreport.csv, nodata_callview.csv, no_data_clpartyinfo.csv, nodata_queuecallsview.csv

 Upgrade guide from 1.2.x to 2.0.0
 * Remove existing 3CX related data inputs on the DB connect.
+  * calls_view, call_report, cl_party_info, queuecalls_view, agent_login_export
 * Create following new inputs directly from db_inputs.conf file.
-  * 3cx_calls
+  * 3cx_calls, 3cx_agent_login, 3cx_queuecalls
   * Take reference from db_inputs.conf.template file.
 Follow the `CONFIGURATION` > `Data Collection` guide.
   * Please make sure to update the host name value and checkpoint values for all the data inputs as per the guidance in db_inputs.conf.template file.
+* All dashboard has been updated, so if you have your own updated version of dashboard in local directory you would not see the new dashboard.
+Remove the local version to see the updated dashboards.
+* FYI, Reports and Alerts have been removed, use dashboard instead.

 Version 1.2.1